denissimon/SwiftEvents/README.md

 }
 ```

-You can use Event with any complex type, including custom types and multiple values like `(UIImage, Int)?`.
+You can use Event with any complex type, including custom types and multiple values like `(UIImage, Int)`.
 You can also create several events (didDownload, onNetworkError etc), and trigger only what is needed.

 ### Notifications

-If notifications must be one-to-many, or two objects that need to be connected are too far apart, SwiftEvents can be used like NotificationCenter:
+If notifications must be one-to-many, or two objects that need to be connected are too far apart, SwiftEvents can be used like NotificationCenter.

 Example: